mattyoung101/open_eda_builder/README.md

 - Project Icestorm (support for Lattice iCE40)
 - Nextpnr (architectures: ECP5, iCE40, Generic.
 GUI support enabled.)
 - Verilator
+- openFPGALoader

 In the future, I might also add support to build the following:

 - GTKWave
-- svls?
+- Svls
 - Any other project (open an issue - or a PR! - and I'll see what I can do)

-**Why does this exist?** Open-source FPGA development is awesome.
-There is a great community of developers working on all the above tools and making great strides every day.
-Because of the rapid pace of development, packages shipped by your distribution (if they exist at all!) are usually too outdated.
-For example, the version of Icarus Verilog shipped by Ubuntu 20.04 barely supports SystemVerilog at all compared to the latest Icarus Verilog.
-The aim of open_eda_builder is to make it a little less time consuming to get a good Linux dev environment for FPGA development set up.
+**Why does this exist?** In recent years, several really cool open-source EDA tools and FPGA development tools have been created.
+These tools are very actively maintained by their community, some featuring almost daily commits.
+Most Linux distros don't ship packages for these tools, and if they do, the packages are usually too old to do cutting-edge FPGA work.
+The aim of open_eda_builder is to make it as easy as possible to get an up-to-date Linux development environment for FPGA development set up.

 **Disclaimer:** This repository is mainly for personal use by me on my systems.
 It may work on yours.
 That being said, I am not a Docker expert, and this is not a full time project.
 These binaries may be out of date, blow